 As a credentialed professional, CDM, CFPPs have worked hard to earn and maintain their professional certification.
 CBDM policies and procedures for CE Self Reporting and CE Audit are designed to uphold the integrity of the credential and help CDMs gain a professional edge with continuing education that meets defined standards.

 Effective June 1, 2019, CDMs are required to submit all CE hours electronically by the end of their three-year recertification period.
 When submitting a CE program, all required documentation must also be electronically uploaded via My Certification.
 Physical, e-mailed, or faxed documentation sent to CBDM will not be accepted or returned.
-If a program is prior-approved, the only required documentation is proof of completion.
+If a program is Prior Approved, the only required documentation is proof of completion if the program is submitted as a Prior Approved activity.
 If a CE program is not prior-approved, several different forms of verifiable documentation are required, and the documentation must be uploaded at the time the CE is submitted via My Certification.

 - CE hours cannot be earned and reported until at least 24 hours after the certification has been activated or reinstated.